Devraj Anbu: Honours and decorations

+The general officer has been awarded with the Param Vishisht Seva Medal in 2017, Uttam Yudh Seva Medal in 2016, Ati Vishisht Seva Medal, Yudh Seva Medal in 2010 and the Sena Medal.

 Dates of rank

 Personal life

 Lt Gen Anbu's father late Shri.
 Devaraj also rendered his services in Army.
 They hail from an agricultural family from Madurai, Usilampatti, Vagaikulam village.

 He is married to Mrs Gowri Anbu and they have a son who is serving in the Indian Army.
 He likes yoga, painting and gardening.